maduce/fosscad-repo/Pistols/Glock-26-Generation_3-Pistol_Frame-BadJob/README.md

 #### Description
 Here we have a generation 3 Glock 26 frame by BadJob. it has the slide rails on the frame.
 This frame was designed to work with 22lr and will likely not stand up to 9mm or larger calibers.

-Again, this is a plastic railed version tested with dummy slide and LPK.
+This is a plastic railed version tested.
 The rail holes version will be tested with full slide after I make rails.
-Print in Nylon/PETG.
+Printed in Nylon.

+This design is dimensionally accurate however we do not recommend it for 3dprint ed use.
+Further efforts are being made to reinforce this design.